StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/span-health.md

   3. **Child 2 Component** - the third span.
 Has the parent span ID of the second span.
      - Added `http.status_code` of `200`

-* Two pre-existing AWS components are also visible in StackState:
+* Two pre-existing AWS components are also visible:
   * One pre-existing component is in a CRITICAL state .
   * One pre-existing component is in a CLEAR (healthy) state.

-The three created components and the two pre-existing AWS components can be seen in the screenshot below.
-No components have been merged here.
+All five components can be seen in the screenshot below - no components have been merged here.

 ![Manual Instrumentation Components Unmerged To Pre-Existing Components](../../../../.gitbook/assets/v50_otel_components_unmerged.png)

 ## Merge with a healthy component

-Starting with the [scenario with pre-existing components](#scenario-with-pre-existing-components), we can merge some components to see what happens with the health state and propagated health state.
+Starting from the [scenario with pre-existing components](#scenario-with-pre-existing-components) described above, we can merge with a healthy component to see what happens with the health state and propagated health state.
 Let's get a `service.identifier` from the bottom right CLEAR (green) component called `otel-example-custom-instrumentation-dev-create-custom-component`.

 As you can see in the image below, this component has an identifier of `arn:aws:lambda:eu-west-1:965323806078:function:otel-example-custom-instrumentation-dev-create-custom-component`